 At the end of the school year, we focus on saying 'farewell' to our graduating class of Year 10 students and recognise excellence across the curriculum.
-A Farewell Ceremony is held for these students.
+A Farewell Ceremony is held for these students where students are recognised for their achievements at Donnybrook District High School.

-AdventureWorks & Mindful Education (ME)
+AdventureWorks & Mindful Education

-Students participate in timetabled lessons once a week called Mindful Education (ME).
+Students participate in timetabled lessons once a week called Mindful Education.
 Mindful Education is intended to link with the AdventureWorks program helping students to develop skills around social and emotional capabilities.
 The areas that students and staff engage with are: